 It’s also essential to get technical, making sure your pages download in a flash and that these pages are also optimised for the Google crawlers.
 As a result, your school will gain organic visibility.

 3. Our main selling point will send students in their droves to our centre

-Instead, let’s try to split students’ criteria for choosing a university into three sections:
+A great way to tick all the boxes in your content marketing campaign is to split students’ criteria for choosing a university into three sections:

 - External; and